hannibal002/SkyHanni/docs/IS_THIS_A_RAT.md

 Those websites might claim to know the mod has malicious code.

-Looking closer at the parts in the code they claim are malicious, we notice that their detection algorhytmus has a lot of flaws:
+Looking closer at the parts in the code they claim are malicious, we notice that their detection algorithms has a lot of flaws:

 for example: